Pall Filter Retrofit Improves Amine Filtration Plant Availability by 15%

-Pall Corporation proposed to retrofit the existing filter with absolute rated filter cartridges, to conduct a gradual clean-up using the existing filter housing.
+Pall Corporation proposed to retrofit the existing filter with absolute rated filter cartridges to conduct a gradual clean-up using the existing filter housing.
 Adaptor cages were designed and manufactured by Pall to retrofit the existing filter cartridges and to install standard, absolute rated cartridges instead.

 Preliminary tests using 70, 10 and 5 μm absolute rated filters demonstrated that the solvent quality would significantly improve with Total Suspended Solid (TSS) contents below 5 mg/L, which was even exceeding the TSS specification.
 While the visual appearance of the solvent was black colored, the 10 and 5 μm absolute filtered solvent was colorless and clear, as shown.
-The 70 μm absolute filter performed better than the existing 5 micron rated filter, which is typically observed when comparing absolute rated filters with commodity filters.
+The 70 μm absolute filter performed better than the existing 5 micron rated filter, typically observed when comparing absolute rated filters with commodity filters.

-Overall this retrofit solution turned to be very cost effective for the refinery, as it required no Capex, only the purchase of the filter elements.
+Overall, this retrofit solution turned to be very cost-effective for the refinery, as it required no Capex, only the purchase of the filter elements.
 The problem lasted for about six months until the solution was identified and implemented.
 This is assumed to have costed the refinery multi-million dollars margin losses.
 The payback for the retrofit solution is estimated to be less than one month.

 As of today, the solid content is maintained at around 10 mg/L, and the filter change-out is weekly.
 The filter change-out frequency is about the same as before, but with the Pall filter unit price being about 30% lower, this retrofit generated an additional yearly savings of $47,000.